 This is the story of Katie Sennhenn:

-Sit down with Katie Sennhenn for just a few minutes, and you’ll find her zest for life is readily apparent.
-The plainspoken 31-year-old may at first appear unassuming, but carries within an indomitable spirit.
+Sit down with Katie Sennhenn for just a few minutes and you’ll find her zest for life is readily apparent.
+The plainspoken 36-year-old may at first appear unassuming but carries within an indomitable spirit.
 She’ll tell you one of her biggest pet peeves is to be called an inspiration, asking, “What’s so inspirational about going out to get groceries?
 I’m just living my life.”
 But, perhaps, what Katie doesn’t see is that others are drawn toward her positive light.

-Katie has never known a life without cancer: first, as a patient, then as a volunteer and, now, as a healthcare professional.
+Katie has never known a life without cancer: first, as a patient, then as a volunteer and now, as a healthcare professional.
 Katie’s life has been spent fighting the disease, overcoming her cancer battle and helping others fight theirs.
-While Katie recently returned to Las Vegas, she has spent the entirety of her career in healthcare.
-Today, she works at Children’s Specialty Center and is continuing to grow professionally to help others.
-“I have always been part of this community, and I knew this is where I wanted to be,” says Katie.
+Today, she works at Cure 4 The Kids Foundation and is continuing to grow professionally in order to help others.
+Katie is a Public Health student at UNLV and hopes to use her education and experience to make a difference in healthcare in Las Vegas and to couch young cancer survivors through their journey.

-It’s that positive light, passion for helping others, and ability to tap into her own patient experience that makes Katie the perfect fit for her role at the Center.
-Diagnosed with retinoblastoma at six months old, Katie knew from a young age that cancer would play a profound role in her life.
+It’s that positive light, passion for helping others and ability to tap into her own patient experience that make Katie the perfect fit for her role in healthcare.
+Diagnosed with Retinoblastoma at six months old, Katie knew from a young age that cancer would play a profound role in her life.

 “I lost my eye at six months.
-I had chemo and radiation, and then I went into remission,” Katie says.
-“But, I grew up knowing what I had been through as a baby and that I would experience cancer again.
+I had chemo and radiation and then I went into remission,” Katie says.
+“But I grew up knowing what I had been through as a baby and that I would probably experience cancer again.

-“Sure enough, at nine I was diagnosed with osteosarcoma.
-Because I had gone through it before and I had been prepped my whole life, when it came around the second time it wasn’t a huge surprise.
-It wasn’t out of the blue.
+“Sure enough, at nine years old, I was diagnosed with Osteosarcoma.
+Because I had gone through it before and my family was open with me about cancer my whole life, when it came around the second time, we were devastated but it wasn’t a huge surprise.
 I was only nine, but I was a part of all the decisions.
-My family didn’t make any decisions for me, and that made a huge difference in how I dealt with everything.
-At a certain point, it became a routine, and I just made up my mind that I was going to get through it.
+My family didn’t make any decisions for me and that made a huge difference with how I dealt with everything.
+At some point, the appointments became a routine and I just made up my mind that I was going to get through it all.
 I was just running the race.
-It hurt really bad, but you just say to yourself, ‘I have to get through to the end.’”
+It was hard, uncomfortable and scary, but you just say to yourself, ‘I have to get through to the end.’”

 Katie’s courageous choice helped her defeat the disease.
 “I went into remission and relapsed twice.
-I went into remission again in 1999 and have now been cancer free for 19 years.”
+I went into remission again in 1999 and made it 22 years cancer free”.

 Katie says she can recall Candlelighters’ support even before those much-anticipated hospital visits.
-“I became a Candlelighters kid in 1991.
-I qualified for the services because I was a survivor of my retinoblastoma as an infant.
-I have a unique perspective of Candlelighters having been a Candlelighters child, then in high school, a volunteer and then in my professional life.
-Candlelighters has grown so much, and I have been a part of its growth.
+“I became a Candlelighters’ kid in 1991.
+I qualified for the services because I was a survivor of my Retinoblastoma as an infant.
+I have a unique perspective of Candlelighters having been a Candlelighters’ child, then in high school as a volunteer and later becoming employed by Candlelighters.
+I will forever be a part of the Candlelighters family.
+Over the years, Candlelighters has grown so much, and I have been a part of its growth.
 The work that is done to support families, in every possible way – financially, emotionally, quality of life – is just tremendous.

 And, like Candlelighters, Katie is also determined to make a difference.
 Others who have experienced a journey like Katie’s might prefer to put those past experiences behind them; but Katie willingly shares her story to help support others, giving them strength to pull from her experiences.
 And, that is truly inspirational.